Grand Teton Music Festival

-The Grand Teton Music Festival is a year-round classical music presenting organization in Jackson Hole, Wyoming.
+The Grand Teton Music Festival is a year-round classical music and opera presenting organization in Jackson Hole, Wyoming.
 The non-profit organization was founded in 1962.

 The primary season is a seven-week summer classical music festival.
-Over 200 classical musicians from more than 90 different orchestras and 40 institutions of higher learning participate in the summer festival.
-The Festival presents family events, chamber music, classical crossover artists, and orchestral concerts.
-In recent years, the Festival has also included year-round experiences with Winter Festivals, The Met: Live in HD opera broadcasts, community concerts, and lectures.
+Over 250 classical musicians from more than 84 different orchestras and 72 institutions of higher learning in North America and Europe participate in the summer festival.
+The Festival presents family events, gateway series, chamber music, classical crossover artists, and orchestral concerts.
+In recent years, the Festival has also included year-round experiences with performances The Met: Live in HD opera broadcasts, chamber music, guest artist performances, community concerts and events.

 History

 The Grand Teton Music Festival was founded in 1962 initially as part of the Jackson Hole Fine Arts Festival.
 Conductors Ernest Hagen and George Hufsmith led the orchestra as music directors until 1968 when the Fine Arts Festival selected conductor Ling Tung as their successor.
 Maestro Tung moved the concerts from Jackson Lake Lodge and the Jackson High School gym (referred to as "Symphony Hall") to a large tent at the base of Rendezvous Mountain in Teton Village.
 The Festival moved into a permanent structure at the base of Rendezvous Mountain in 1974.
 After Maestro Tung's retirement in 1996, Eiji Oue served as music director from 1997 to 2003.
 For the 2004 and 2005 seasons, conductor Peter Oundjian served as the principal conductor and artistic advisor to the Festival.
 In 2006 conductor Donald Runnicles began his tenure as music director, a position he currently holds.

-A virtual event is planned for 2020.